pavedroad-io/blueprints/microservices/ga/datamgr/README.md

-  k8s-stop        Stop local k8s cluster and delete skaffold deployments k8s-status      Print the status of the local cluster up or down help            Print possible commands
+  k8s-stop        Stop local k8s cluster and delete skaffold deployments k8s-status      Print the status of the local cluster up or down help            Print possible commands docker-build    Build docker images for use with docker-compose up              Start service using docker-compose down            Stop service using docker-compose

 ```

 ## Skaffold CI/CD